Ross Stores Inc. (ROST): These Numbers Show Where NASDAQ:ROST Stock Is Going Next

 Ross Stores Inc. (ROST): Who are the competitors?

-The company’s main competitors (and peers) include Overstock.com Inc. (OSTK) that is trading 855.97% up over the past 12 months.
-Nordstrom Inc. (JWN) is -3.62% down on the 1-year trading charts.
-Short interest in the company’s stock has risen 6.81% from the last report on Dec 30, 2020 to stand at a total of 4.38 million short shares sold with a short interest ratio of 2.7.
+The company’s main competitors (and peers) include Overstock.com Inc. (OSTK) that is trading 1027.56% up over the past 12 months.
+Nordstrom Inc. (JWN) is 9.18% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 1.09% from the last report on Jan 14, 2021 to stand at a total of 4.52 million short shares sold with a short interest ratio of 2.68.